appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/enterprise-store/index.md

 - For details on generating an Appcircle Personal Access Token, visit [Generating/Managing Personal API Tokens](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens).

-- To create or learn more about Appcircle testing and distribution profiles, please refer to [Creating or Selecting a Distribution Profile](/distribute/create-or-select-a-distribution-profile).
+- For more detailed instructions and support, visit the [Appcircle Enterprise App Store documentation](https://appcircle.io/enterprise-app-store).